Sydiepus/mangadex-py/README.md

 python mangadex-py.py --help
 ```
 ## Notice
-this is the first release of the program bugs are to be expected.
+**This is the first release of the program bugs are to be expected.**
 ## TODO
-- complete the File support for bulk downloading.
+- ~~Complete the File support for bulk downloading.~~ [Done]
-- add threaded download for zip fix.
+- Add threaded download for zip fix.
-- try to make the chapter_fetch more efficient.
+- Try to make the chapter_fetch more efficient.
-- add a progress bar.
+- Add a progress bar.
-- add option to use a custom manga name for folder.
+- ~~Add option to use a custom manga name for folder.~~ [Done]